Last updated: May 4, 2026

 Frequently Asked Questions

-How much does a West Virginia child care license cost?
+How much does a West Virginia daycare license cost?

-West Virginia child care licensing has no application fee for most license types — one of the more accessible states for new child care providers.
-The only direct licensing fee is a $25 State Fire Marshal preliminary inspection fee for family child care facilities (7-12 children).
-Background checks ($30-$75 per person) and CPR/first aid training ($50-$100 per person) are the main upfront costs.
+West Virginia child care licensing has no application fee for most license types — one of the more accessible states on this metric.
+The only direct licensing cost is a $25 State Fire Marshal inspection fee for Family Child Care Facility applicants (7-12 children).
+Background checks ($30-$75 per person) and CPR/first aid training ($50-$100 per person) are the main upfront costs beyond facility preparation.

 What are the staff-to-child ratios for West Virginia daycares?